stoyan/Lizzy.js/README.md

 # 🐶 Lizzy.js

-Lizzy.js is a zero-dependency, no-build, client-side rendering framework for listing and rendering markdown content, e.g. a blog.
-It's named after a dog: an opinionated feisty matted specimen, generously described as a _terrier mix_ and often asked questions including but not limitted to the old favorite "who's a good girl?"
+Lizzy.js is a zero-dependency, no-build, copy-paste, client-side rendering framework for listing and rendering markdown content.
+E.g. a blog.
+It's named after a dog: an opinionated feisty matted specimen, generously described as a _terrier mix_ and often being interrogated with questions including but not limitted to "who's a good girl?" and "where's the ball?"

 ## Demo